maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 ### Spring WebFlux

 * Refinements to `WebClient` API to make the `retrieve()` method useful for most common cases, specifically adding the ability to retrieve status and headers and addition to the body.
 The `exchange()` method is only for genuinely advanced cases, and when using it, applications can now rely on `ClientResponse#createException` to simplify selective handling of exceptions.
+* Configurable limits on input stream processing in all `Decoder` and `HttpMessageReader` implementations, with `maxInMemorySize` set to 256K by default.
+See WebFlux reference for details.
 * [Support for Kotlin Coroutines](https://docs.spring.io/spring/docs/current/spring-framework-reference/languages.html#coroutines).
 * Server and client now use Reactor [checkpoints](https://projectreactor.io/docs/core/release/reference/#_the_checkpoint_alternative) to insert information about the request URL being processed,sce or the handler used, that is then inserted into exceptions and logged below the exception stacktrace.
 * Request mapping performance optimizations through pre-computing frequently used data in `RequestCondition` implementations.